lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 }
 ```

-That's it.
+That's it!
 We can now lint our React project.
 If you are dealing
 with [Next.js](https://nextjs.org/), or any framework that
 automatically inject `react` in JSX files, you might be interested
 in this setting: